Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * This has the same 6 suits as the "Orange Suit" variant.
 * This has the same 6 clues available as the "Orange Suit" variant.
 * Color clues touch no suits.
-(Empty color clues are allowed.)
+(Empty color clues are always allowed.)

 ### Rainbow Suit (one of each)